openstack-archive/tripleo-docs/doc/source/upgrade/developer/upgrades/minor_update.rst

 Simple config/image replacement
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If the service is managed by Paunch_ or tripleo-container-manage_ Ansible role,
+If the service is managed by Paunch_ or tripleo_container_manage_ Ansible role,
 it may be that there's no need to write any update tasks.
 Paunch or
-tripleo-container-manage can automatically handle simple updates: change in
+tripleo_container_manage can automatically handle simple updates: change in
 configuration or change of container image URL triggers automatic removal of
 the old container and creation of new one with latest config and latest image.
 If that's all the service needs for updates, you don't need to create any